 Update your devices

-Make sure that you and the person you're trying to share or collaborate with have the latest version of iOS or iPadOS on your iPhone, iPad, or iPod touch.
+Make sure you and the person you're trying to share or collaborate with have the latest version of iOS or iPadOS on your iPhone, iPad or iPod touch.
 You can't collaborate on notes with someone using a non-Apple device.

 If you have any notes with drawings that were made before iOS 13, update these drawings in Notes to use the latest features.

-Sign in to iCloud with the same Apple ID on all your devices. iCloud allows you to store, share, and collaborate on notes across devices.
+Sign in to iCloud with the same Apple ID on all of your devices. iCloud allows you to store, share and collaborate on notes across devices.

-To share a note using email, send the sharing invite to your contact's Apple account.
+To share a note using email, send the sharing invitation to your contact's Apple account.
 To share a note using Messages, make sure your contact can receive iMessages.
-Some Notes collaboration features won't work unless both users are logged into iCloud.
+Some Notes collaboration features won't work unless both users are logged in to iCloud.

 Make sure everyone has enough storage

 You need enough storage available in iCloud and on your device to collaborate on notes.
 You can make space or upgrade to iCloud+ for more storage.